-The Permittee must submit an application for renewal of this permit to EFSEC by XX/XX/XXXX (at least 180 days prior to expiration date).
+The Permittee must submit an application for renewal of this permit to EFSEC by January 1, 2024.

 S6.B.
 Modification for Facility Changes

 The Permittee must also submit a new application or addendum at least one hundred eighty (180) days prior to commencement of discharges, resulting from the activities listed below, which may result in permit violations.
 These activities include any facility expansions, production increases, or other planned changes, such as process modifications, in the permitted facility.